 Traffic Management or “Network Management” as broadband provider EE like to call it gives me the chills.

-If you use EE or any of the UK broadband providers and you haven’t heard the phrase Traffic Management before then I’ll explain in the simplest terms.
+If you use EE or any of the UK broadband providers and you haven’t heard the phrase Traffic Management before then I’ll explain.

-It is between those times that certain traffic is slowed.
+It is between those times that specific traffic is slowed.
 Surprisingly it isn’t just file sharing that falls foul of traffic management on EE and all of the following are included: